RamitRoshan/reactjs-frontend/notes/Interview-Ques.md

 Q8).
 How to update the state, in the parent component from the child component.

 Q9).
 What is props ?
-What is props drilling ? can we modify props ?
+What is props drilling ? can we modify props ? <br> To overcome props drilling we use contextAPI/ redux

 Q10).
 How do you overcome from props drilling ?